24/7 Hotlines: Call or text 988 or text 741741

-The desire to know the perception of others is really a deeper desire for control, and for me is a form of anxiety.
-If I could control how people see me, technically I could control outcomes in my life, and I think selfishly that’s a want we all have.
+Caring and having the desire to know the perception of others is really a deeper desire for control.
+And for me, it is a form of anxiety.
+If I could control how people see me, technically I could control outcomes in my life.
+And I think, selfishly, that’s a want we all have.

-I imagine a lot of us due to the fast pace of media, the pressure it creates, catchy headlines and misleading or emotionally charged information is making it difficult for us to know our values.
+I imagine a lot of this is due to the fast pace of media.
+Like the pressure it creates, catchy headlines and misleading or emotionally charged information.
+In general, it is making it difficult for us to know our values.
 To study what we care about, our opinions, and then therefore, finding people to uplift those opinions and strengthen us.

 I’ve learned that starts with peeling back the layers of negative thought and letting more of my authenticity appear in the cracks.
 For me, this is what that process looks like:

 Taking time to educate yourself in your belief structure is crucial to adjusting the course of your life and giving you direction.
 We are so often sold on the idea that exploration of beliefs is a lifelong process.
-While this is true, in the evolution of what we believe, it is not an excuse to avoid making firm statements, truths and ideas during our daily lives, starting in the present.
-I personally have become fearful of making firm statements, because there are not a lot of safe spaces to express new thoughts and strong ideas today, especially if it counteracts the majority opinion.
+While this is true, in the evolution of what we believe, it is not an excuse to avoid making firm statements.
+Especially truths and ideas during our daily lives, starting in the present.
+I personally have become fearful of making firm statements.
+Mainly because there are not a lot of safe spaces to express new thoughts and strong ideas today.
+Especially if it counteracts the majority opinion.

 Investing in yourself daily, in whatever way you are able, no matter the amount, gives evidence that you believe in yourself, and that you matter.
 This might be in the form of reading, boundary setting, drinking the green juice, going for a walk, journaling, whatever works for you.
 By neglecting to do this over long periods of time, you are putting value on other things over yourself.
 If we value other things, we are telling ourselves what we care about, perhaps work, or the opinions of others.
 Investing in yourself with the highest currency, time, is one of the ultimate forms of self care and with the bonus of giving us back from control that we might be seeking in validation.

-Gratitude is a word often used in methods to improve happiness, being in the present, reducing anxiety and so on – and while this isn’t a new concept, the reminder of gratitude is important.
-One of the ways I’ve improved my gratitude dialogue is by viewing gratitude as a requirement, like eating meals in a day.
-As a Christian, I get the visual prompt when eating to pray for my meal, and often try to slip in other words of thanks for parts of my day that once seemed insignificant.
+Gratitude is a word often used in methods to improve happiness.
+Especially being in the present.
+Which helps with reducing anxiety and so on.
+And while this isn’t a new concept, the reminder of gratitude is important.
+One of the ways I’ve improved my gratitude dialogue is by viewing gratitude as a requirement.
+It’s like eating meals in a day.
+As a Christian, I get the visual prompt when eating to pray for my meal.
+And often try to slip in other words of thanks for parts of my day that once seemed insignificant.

 Pairing a visual cue, like mealtime, with the act of giving thanks, can help rescale the balance between negative thoughts and dialogue in your day.